TLS Checker: Verifying Your Website’s Security Protocol

 Using an up-to-date TLS version is critical for several reasons:

-- Security: Newer versions patch vulnerabilities found in older ones.
+- Security: Newer versions patch vulnerabilities found in older ones, ensuring sensitive and protected information is less likely to be exposed.

 - Performance: TLS 1.3, for example, reduces handshake latency.

-- Compliance: Many regulatory standards require the use of current TLS versions.
+- Compliance: Many regulatory standards require the use of current TLS versions, which means organizations must upgrade to ensure protected communications and meet legal requirements.

 - Browser Support: Modern browsers may warn users or block access to sites using outdated TLS.